capport-wg/7710bis/README.md

    URIs.
 See [RFC8415], Section 21.1 for more on the format of IPv6 DHCP options.

+Kumari & Kline           Expires January 2, 2021                [Page 5]

+Internet-Draft             DHCP Captive-Portal                 July 2020

    Note that the URI parameter is not null terminated.

-Kumari & Kline          Expires December 26, 2020               [Page 5]

-Internet-Draft             DHCP Captive-Portal                 June 2020

    As the maximum length of the URI that can be carried in IPv4 DHCP is 255 bytes, URIs longer than this SHOULD NOT be provisioned via IPv6